2023 Richard Deswarte Prize in Digital History

 The judging panel recognised the paper’s contribution to historical knowledge, historiography, and method.
 Peter Webster, chair of the panel, said:

 This article sparked a very lively and wide-ranging conversation among the panel.
 We noted the article’s combination of methodological sophistication with a definite and novel intervention in the historiography of the period.
 This is a striking piece of work, situated at the intersection of digital method, oral history and the study of the Holocaust, and the panel’s reflections on it suggest that it is sure to foster lively debate about the interactions between those fields, as well as within each one.
 In its second year, it is a pleasure to see the Deswarte Prize once again highlighting the strength, diversity and liveliness of the field; Richard would, I feel sure, have been delighted by it.

 Other eligible nominations for the prize were on topics ranging from the reuse of early modern text and twentieth-century algorithmic verse, to the forensic investigation of born-digital archives.
 The quality, breadth, and originality of the entries indicates the health of field.

-We thank all that nominated entries for the prize.
-The 2023 edition will be launched early in the new year.
+We thank all that nominated entries for the prize, and our international panel of expert judges.
+The 2024 edition will be launched early in the new year.

 Richard Deswarte (1965-2021) was one of the founding convenors of the Digital History seminar at the Institute of Historical Research (IHR), University of London, an advocate for the value and importance of digital history, and an irreplaceable member of the community of digital historians in the UK and beyond.